 Local and national infectious disease experts are also urging those without severe medical conditions to hold off on getting an extra shot while some communities, locally and internationally, remain hesitant to get their first dose.

 “I think the U.S. should donate some of its large surplus vaccine supply for global vaccine equity instead, which will decrease worldwide transmission and the emergence of future variants,” said Monica Gandhi, a professor of medicine at UCSF.
 “It’s not a good moral and ethical look.”

-Even in San Francisco, where 72% of residents have received a full dose of a Covid vaccine, health experts who watched disparities play out with the initial vaccine roll-out say The City should be using its muscle to get more individuals vaccinated for the first time before recommending a booster.
+Even in San Francisco, where 72% of residents have received a full dose, health experts who watched disparities play out with the initial vaccine rollout say The City should be using its muscle to get more individuals vaccinated for the first time before recommending a booster.

-Unvaccinated people are nearly six times as likely to contract Covid-19 compared with those who are vaccinated, according to state data released on Monday.
+Unvaccinated people are nearly six times as likely to contract COVID compared to those who are vaccinated, according to state data released Monday.

-“Another problem with giving a third dose is that the antibodies generated from the spike protein made from the original mRNA or DNA (used in the J&J vaccine) won’t be adapted towards the variants,” said Gandhi.
+“Another problem with giving a third dose is that the antibodies generated from the spike protein made from the original mRNA or DNA (used in the Johnson & Johnson vaccine) won’t be adapted towards the variants,” said Gandhi.

-She and other infectious disease experts are hopeful that the now-surging Delta variant will begin to diminish by the end of September when Biden said that boosters should be available for all.
+She and other infectious disease experts are hopeful that the surging delta variant will begin to diminish by the end of September when Biden said boosters should be available for all.

 Chin-Hong shares many of Gandhi’s concerns around vaccine equity and supply — but also remains optimistic, given that hospitalizations have been very low among the vaccinated.

 Meanwhile, doctors in The City’s community health clinics are pushing ahead with efforts to get as many San Francisco residents their initial dose as possible.

 “This really takes an effort from everyone,” said Montejano.
 “It doesn’t seem like we will be at the end of the tunnel any time soon.”